A2Amir/Markov-Localization-and-the-Kidnapped-Vehicle-/README.md

 you have a sense of the quantity of the data that a real car would use if it's updates step took into account all historical observations.
 Later in next section, I will show you how we can get around this limitation.

+## Derivation schema

+Up to here, there are two problems if we want to estimate the posterior directly.

+* The first one is the localizer must process on each cycle a lot of data.
+* The second is the amount of data increases over time.
+This won't work for real time localizer, In the following, I will present a mathematical proof showing that we can change this so our localizer,
+* only needs to handle a few bytes on each update (A little data bytes per update)
+* handles the same amount of data per update regardless of drive time(amount of data remains constant). let's start with an overview of what we want to achieve.

+##  Apply Bayes Rule with Additional Conditions

+You already learned the observation vector could be a lot of data, and we do not want to carry the whole observation history to estimate the state beliefs.
+We aim to estimate state beliefs **bel(x<sub>t</sub>)** without the need to carry our entire observation history.
+We will accomplish this by manipulating **our posterior (x<sub>t</sub>∣z<sub>1:t−1</sub>,μ<sub>1:t</sub>,m)** obtaining **a recursive state estimator**.
+For this to work, we must demonstrate that **our current belief bel(x<sub>t</sub>)** can be expressed by the belief **one step earlier bel(x<sub>t−1</sub>)** then use **new data** to update only **the current belief**.
+This recursive filter is known as the Bayes Localization filter or Markov Localization and enables us to avoid carrying historical observation and motion data.